 AMUN encourages all participants to attend our Representative Dance on Monday evening of the Conference.
 Attire matching the Dance theme is encouraged, although not required.
-This year's theme is "Country Club."
-Deep down, do you want to be a Real HousewifeTM, vacation in the Hamptons, moonlight as a golf pro, or play tennis with a cardigan tied around your neck?
-If you do, then this dance theme's for you; you can try out the outfits and the affectations without judgment.
-Well. . . maybe not without judgment, for the country club gossip is vicious, but at least without getting weird looks for sporting argyle and a pink polo shirt.
+This year's theme is "Pajama Party!"
+No, pillows will not be provided, but this year's AMUN dance is taking on a relaxed vibe.
+That's right -- wearing footie pajamas, flannels, or sweatpants means you'll be in good company!
+While no one should have an excuse not to come dressed to impress in your sleepiest best, don't worry: all you need to get in are your official AMUN credentials, which will be checked at the door.
+Remember: no glassware, no bottles, no large bags.
 As this is an after hours function, any Representative wearing appropriate casual attire and their Conference credentials (name badges) will be allowed to enter the Representative Dance.
 All participants must wear their Conference credentials in order to gain admittance to the Representative Dance.
 Please note that bags, cans, and bottles are not allowed in the dance.
 Representatives are expected to remain diplomatically courteous during the Representative Dance.
 AMUN reserves the right to expel any Representative acting in a discourteous manner.